Privacy Policy

 We process data to:

-- Core service provision: Executive Search (headhunt), candidate introduction/nomination, posting job ads, posting job seeker profiles, career counseling, Training & Development, account operation.
+- Core service provision: Executive Search (headhunting), candidate introduction/nomination, posting job ads, posting job seeker profiles, career counseling, Training & Development, account operation.

 - Recruitment connection: Share candidate profiles/job requirements with suitable employers; share company information/recruitment needs with potential candidates.